Facts about Cambodia

 Khmer is the official language of Cambodia

 Angkor Wat is an awe-inspiring place to visit.
-There are so many temple complexes to check out, that you'll need at least three days to explore.
-And the great thing is that kids will have no problem enjoying the sights as much as you will.
-They will spot the most amazing creatures and faces cut out in the walls of the complexes, while you admire the temples themselves.Read more
+There are so many temple complexes to check out, that you'll need at least 3 days to explore.
+And the great thing is that kids will enjoy the sights as much as you.Read more

 The temples of Angkor Wat, Angkor Thom and Banteay Srey, all located in Angkor Archaeological Park, are amongst the most photographed UNESCO World Heritage listed sites in the world.
 But there is more to Cambodia than Angkor.